GuanceCloud/datakit/internal/export/doc/en/mkdocs-howto.md

 1. In the *dataflux-doc* project, there is a *requirements.txt*.
 Execute `pip install -r requirements.txt` to install the corresponding dependencies.
 1. Return to the DataKit code directory and execute `./export.sh` in the root directory.

+> Basic DataKit Operator documents are maintained by the [DataKit Operator project](https://gitlab.jiagouyun.com/cloudcare-tools/datakit-operator){:target="_blank"} and exported to their existing location.
+DataKit only maintains the navigation in the Chinese and English `datakit.pages` files.
+Adding or removing Operator pages, or changing their navigation, requires updating the corresponding `datakit.pages`.

 ## MkDocs Tips {#mkdocs-tips}

 ### Marking Experimental Features {#experimental}